top of page

 The word 'brash' has an intriguing etymology rooted in Scottish and Irish dialects.
 It traces its origins to the Scottish Gaelic word 'brath,' which means 'impetuous' or 'hasty.'
 This Gaelic term eventually evolved into the Scottish English word 'brash,' signifying a tendency to act rashly or hastily.
 Over time, the meaning of 'brash' expanded to encompass a bold and assertive demeanor, often bordering on aggressiveness or impulsiveness.
 This evolution in meaning highlights how language adapts and develops, taking on new nuances and connotations as it moves through different cultures and time periods.

-Find the meaning of brash:
+Quiz: Find the meaning of the adjective brash:

 Try Again!